Alexandre Yersin: Career

-In 1886, Yersin entered Louis Pasteur's research laboratory at the École Normale Supérieure, by invitation of Emile Roux, and participated in the development of the anti-rabies serum.
-In 1888 he received his doctorate with a dissertation titled Étude sur le Développement du Tubercule Expérimental [Study on the Development of Experimental Tubercule] and spent two months with Robert Koch in Germany.
+In 1886, Yersin entered Louis Pasteur's research laboratory at the École Normale Supérieure, by invitation of Émile Roux, and participated in the development of the anti-rabies serum.
+In 1888 he received his doctorate with a dissertation titled Étude sur le Développement du Tubercule Expérimental (Study on the Development of Experimental Tubercule) and spent two months with Robert Koch in Germany.